A look back at the last year of the COVID-19 pandemic in Fresno County

 FRESNO COUNTY, Calif.
-(KSEE) – One year ago, on March 18, 2020, Fresno issued an emergency order asking residents to shelter in place amid the COVID-19 pandemic.
+(KGPE) – One year ago, on March 18, 2020, Fresno issued an emergency order asking residents to shelter in place amid the COVID-19 pandemic.

 In the last year, more than 97,000 COVID-19 cases and more than 1,500 COVID-19 related deaths have been reported in Fresno County, according to the county Department of Public Health’s data.